 It’s the question that we never ask, simply because we try to love all of London, and would never divide you by declaring one area top of the pile.
-The Sunday Times had no such qualms, however, as they’ve just compiled their annual list of the best places to live in London.
-In a coup for Tower Hamlets, 2019’s best place to live in London has been revealed as… the Isle of Dogs.
+The Sunday Times has no such qualms, however, as they’ve just compiled their annual list of the best place to live in London.
+And this year we’re heading to the suburbs of the south, as Crystal Palace has taken the crown for 2022.

 Also published on Medium.